robtweed/ewd-qoper8-gtm/README.md

 - dbOpened: fires after the connection to GT.M is opened within a worker process
 - dbClosed: fires after the connection to GT.M is closed within a worker process.
 The worker exits immediately after this event
-- globalStoreStarted: fires after the globalStore object has been instantiated.
-This is a good place to handle globalStore events, for example to maintain global indices.
+- DocumentStoreStarted: fires after the DocumentStore object has been instantiated.
+This is a good place to handle DocumentStore events, for example to maintain document indices.

 The dbOpened event provides you with a single status object argument, allowing you to determine the success (or not) of opening the connection to GT.M, so you could add the following handler in your worker module, for example: